 Our students can potentially have a vast amount of encounters with employers and employees.
 We document all of the encounters that the students have, so that we can target students who may not have engaged in any activities and events.
 The students have encounters with employers and employees through ‘Advice and a Slice’ that students can attend if appealing to them.
 The events we run and the experiences we offer.

-To ensure that our students experience the workplace whilst they are still school age, we offer a ‘Work Experiences Programme’, our students are encourages to seek their own work experience in school holidays but throughout Year 9 and Year 10 we offer a variety of work experience opportunities.
+To ensure that our students experience the workplace whilst they are still school age, we offer a ‘Work Experiences Programme’, our students are encouraged to seek their own work experience in school holidays but throughout Year 9 and Year 10 we offer a variety of work experience opportunities.
 This involves spending the day in a particular industry experiencing the many facets of the company before deciding on one area of focus.
-This provides them with experiences of the workplace and insights into the career path that they may have an interest going into but also enables them to explore a few areas of interest rather than focussing on one area for a set period of time.
+This provides them with experiences of the workplace and insights into the career path that they may have an interest going into but also enables them to explore a few areas of interest rather than focusing on one area for a set period of time.
+In Year 10 our students have the opportunity to go out on a full weeks work experience which we ask them to source themselves, and we also have a bank of placements for those students needing additional support.

 7. Encounters with further and higher education

 We invite apprenticeship providers into the school to talk to students about apprenticeships, including how to find and apply for apprenticeships through their website.
 The providers will discuss with students a number of apprenticeships in a vast number of sectors and industries.
-We do this through a bespoke evening event.
+We do this through a bespoke evening event, pop-up stands across National Apprenticeship Week, in school apprenticeship clinics and local employer-led apprenticeship opportunities sessions throughout the school year.

 8. Personal guidance from an appropriately trained careers adviser

 Our external careers adviser currently runs online 1:1 sessions with our students.
 She is commissioned to provide advice and guidance on careers independently.
-Mrs Sarah Pawlewski works with a number of other colleagues and advisers, holding a qualification in Careers Guidance.
+Mrs Kate Wild works with a number of other colleagues and advisers, holding a qualification in Careers Guidance.